zakwanzambri/funlibs/README.md

 The application defaults to `http://localhost:3000`.
 Use the `PORT` and `DB_FILE` variables in `.env` to customize.

+An initial librarian account is seeded with username `admin` and password `admin123` for first-time access.

 ## Database

 The first run will create a SQLite database file specified by `DB_FILE` (default `library.db`) if one does not already exist.
 This file is ignored by Git via `.gitignore`.